Request Units in Azure Cosmos DB

 To manage and plan capacity, Azure Cosmos DB ensures that the number of RUs for a given database operation over a given dataset is deterministic.
 You can examine the response header to track the number of RUs that are consumed by any database operation.
 When you understand the factors that affect RU charges and your application's throughput requirements, you can run your application cost effectively.

-The type of Azure Cosmos account you're using determines the way consumed RUs get charged:
+The type of Azure Cosmos account you're using determines the way consumed RUs get charged.
+There are 3 modes in which you can create an account:

-- In serverless mode, you don't have to provision any throughput when creating resources in your Azure Cosmos account.
+Serverless mode: In this mode, you don't have to provision any throughput when creating resources in your Azure Cosmos account.
 At the end of your billing period, you get billed for the amount of Request Units that has been consumed by your database operations.
+To learn more, see the Serverless throughput article.

 Request Unit considerations